turion/nixpkgs/doc/languages-frameworks/agda.section.md

 A derivation can then be written using `agda.mkDerivation`.
 This has similar arguments to `stdenv.mkDerivation` with the following exceptions:
 + The `buildInputsAgda` should be used for agda library dependencies.
 + `everythingFile` can be used to specify the location of the `Everything.agda` file, defaulting to `./Everything.agda`.
+If this file does not exist then either it should be patched in or the buildPhase should be overriden (see below).
 + `libraryName` should be the name that appears in the `*.agda-lib` file, defaulting to `pname`.
 + `libraryFile` should be the file name of the `*.agda-lib` file, defaulting to `${libraryName}.agda-lib`.